emperorofmars/ava_base_setup/readme.md

 Layers not in use will have their weight set to zero, omitting them from being processed by Unity.
 If a user doesn't use face-tracking, then there is no need to keep those layers enabled.

-* Animation repathing is supported
+* Animation repathing for the VRCFT templates is supported
 * Works with or without ModularAvatar and VRCFury
 * Non-destructive, automatically runs on VRChat upload
 * Setup can be applied in advance.
 Your users won't have to install this package, if you include the output in your `.unitypackage`.